-The first aid clinic at Oakcrest is staffed by two, college-aged, first aid specialists who have had some basic first aid training.
-Your daughter must be able to care for herself to come to Oakcrest, as we do not have nurses or any medically licensed staff at camp.
+The first aid clinic at Oakcrest is staffed by two college-age specialists who have had some basic first aid training.
+Your camper must be able to care for herself in order to attend Oakcrest, as we do not have nurses or any medically licensed staff at camp.
 Self-care is defined as being able to shower, dress, and care for her own medical situation.
 If she is diabetic she must be able to take her own blood sugars, calculate her own insulin, give her own shots, and calculate her own nutritional needs.

-Oakcrest’s clinic is stocked with the following over-the-counter medications: Tylenol, Ibuprofen, decongestant, and antihistamine.
-These medications will not be given unless permission is granted, by the parent on the registration form.
+Oakcrest’s clinic is stocked with the following over-the-counter medications: Tylenol, ibuprofen, anti-nausea, antacid, and antihistamine.
+These medications will not be given unless permission is granted, by the parent/guardian on the registration form.

 Oakcrest does not have wheelchair-accessible cabins or bathrooms and uneven terrain and distance between activities make the use of crutches at camp very tiresome for campers.
 The layout of the camp is spread out with the cabins located southwest of the main softball field.
-The cabins are located on the side of the mountain, on uneven terrain, and not wheel chair accessible.
-The activities are located southeast of the softball field, on uneven terrain and not wheel chair accessible.
+The cabins are located on the side of the mountain and are not wheel chair accessible.
 There is a lot of walking back and forth from cabins to activities all day.
-The main trail to the Lodge and softball field is gravel covered with golf ball sized gravel.
+The main trail to the lodge and softball field is covered with golf-ball sized gravel.
 Crutches are strongly discouraged because they are difficult to use on the terrain at camp.